-5.6 Step 6: Monitoring
+5.4 Step 6: Monitoring

-Monitoring the bio-decontamination cycle takes two distinct phases, monitoring the perimeter of the target enclosure for vapor leakage, and monitoring the vapor concentration within the target enclosure to monitor the cycle progress, and ultimately to confirm the end of the cycle.
+Monitoring the bio-decontamination cycle takes two distinct phases, monitoring the perimeter of the target Enclosure for vapor leakage, and monitoring the vapor concentration within the target Enclosure to monitor the cycle progress, and ultimately to confirm the end of the cycle.

-5.6.1 Leak Monitoring
+5.4.1 Leak Monitoring

-The cycle operators should use a hand held hydrogen peroxide sensor in order to verify that there is no escape of vapor from the target enclosure, by monitoring the perimeter of the target area along with any areas that are served by a common ventilation system.
+The cycle operators should use a hand held hydrogen peroxide sensor in order to verify that there is no escape of vapor from the target Enclosure, by monitoring the perimeter of the target Enclosure.
 Leak monitoring should continue through the gassing and dwell phases of the bio-decontamination cycle.

-5.6.2 Cycle Monitoring
+5.4.2 Cycle Monitoring

-The progress of the bio-decontamination cycle itself should (where applicable) be monitored using remote sensory equipment placed within the target area.
-The sensors should be configured such that they provide real-time data of the cycle parameters within the target enclosure.
+The progress of the bio-decontamination cycle itself should (where applicable) be monitored using remote sensory equipment placed within the target Enclosure.
+The sensors should be configured such that they provide real-time data of the cycle parameters within the target Enclosure.
 This data should then be logged at regular intervals throughout the cycle to record the cycle progress.
 On completion of the gassing and dwell phases, as the cycle moves into aeration the sensors allow verification of the vapor concentration for post-cycle re-entry.

-5.7 Step 7: Cycle Completion
+5.5 Step 7: Cycle Completion

-5.7.1 Cycle Finish Verification
+5.5.1 Cycle Finish Verification

-A bio-decontamination cycle is completed once the cycle is in the aeration phase and the vapor concentration is below the applicable local exposure limit for personnel reentry without the need for any respiratory apparatus, (<1PPM).
-The vapor concentration should first be verified using the remote sensors (where applicable) and if they read < 1PPM (or other appropriate local exposure limit) then personnel may reenter the target enclosure with a high-resolution hand held hydrogen peroxide monitor to perform an enclosure concentration measurement.
-If the concentration throughout the facility is measured at less than 1PPM the bio-decontamination cycle has been completed.
+A bio-decontamination cycle is completed once the cycle is in the aeration phase and the vapor concentration is below the applicable local exposure limit for personnel re-entry, (<1PPM).
+The vapor concentration should first be verified using the remote sensors (where applicable) and if they read < 1PPM (or other appropriate local exposure limit) then personnel may re-enter the target enclosure.